JuliaDiff/ChainRulesCore.jl/docs/src/nondiff_points.md

 The obvious answer, would be to write a rule that throws an error if input at a point where calculus says the derivative is not defined.
 Another option is to return some error signally value like `NaN`.
 Which you *can* do.
-However, this is not useful.
+However, there is no where to go with an error, the user still wants a derivative; so this is not useful.

 Let us explore what is useful:
 # Case Studies